> Back to BCG Learning Center

 Elizabeth Shown Mills, CG, CGL

-For the latest guidance on source citations, traditional and electronic, the Board for Certification of Genealogists highly recommends Elizabeth Shown Mills’ Evidence: Citation & Analysis for the Family Historian (Baltimore: Genealogical Publ.
-Co., 1997).
+For the latest guidance on source citations, traditional and electronic, the Board for Certification of Genealogists highly recommends Elizabeth Shown Mills’ Evidence Explained: Citing History Sources from Artifacts to Cyberspace, 3rd edition, revised (Baltimore: Genealogical Publ.
+Co., 2017).

 This article was originally published in OnBoard, BCG’s educational newsletter and is protected by copyright.
 Individuals may download and print copies for their personal study.
 Educators are granted permission to provide copies to their students as long as BCG, OnBoard, and the appropriate author are credited as the source of the material.
 Republication elsewhere is not permitted.